near/docs/docs/validator/validator-faq.md

 ### Can I stake on a different shard?

 There's no way for a validator to decide the shard.
-The protocol randomically assigns validators to shards at the beginning of each epoch, and the node has one epoch to download its state.
+The protocol randomly assigns validators to shards at the beginning of each epoch.
+The node has one epoch to download its state.
 NEAR nodes have an automatic 'garbage collection' routine that deletes the state of previous shards after five epochs, to free up unused storage.
 Large validators will have to generate blocks signing across multiple shards, therefore it's important to size server and networking accordingly.

 ### How do I run a node?